behreajj/AsepriteAddons/commands/README.md

 - `prevTab`: Moves the active sprite to the previous tab.
 Converts the fore- and background colors to RGB.

 - `selectCelsRange`: Creates a selection based on the timeline range, or the active cel if the range is empty.
 Finds the union of images in the range.
 Equivalent to holding down `Ctrl` and clicking on an inactive layer in the timeline.

+- `ungroupLayers`: Sets the parent of layers in the active layer to their grandparent, if any.